8 ½ oz | Grapes, muscadine, raw, organic? |

 Preparation

-Use a knife or grater to remove some of the coloured peel from the lemon.
+Using a knife or grater, remove some of the lemon's colored peel.
 Squeeze two oranges and half a lemon.
-Put all the ingredients together in a blender.
+Combine all ingredients in a blender.

-Puree until the initially yellow-brownish color turns to a brown-violet.
-This can take up to three minutes.
+Blend until the initial yellow-brown color turns into a brown-violet.
+This may take up to three minutes.

-Instead of lemon and orange juice, you can also use pomegranate juice, lingonberry juice, blueberry juice or cranberry juice (see Alternate preparation).
+Instead of lemon and orange juice, you can also use pomegranate juice, cranberry juice, blueberry juice or cranberry juice (see alternative preparation).

 Completing the recipe